Debate: Parliamentary style debating

-In very few cases, the motion may be "squirrelable".
-This means that the assigned motion is not intended to be debated, and may even be a quote from a film or a song.
-The "government" team then "squirrels" the motion into something debatable by making a series of logical links between the proposed motion and the one they propose to debate.
-This makes the debate similar to a prepared debate for the "government" team and an impromptu debate for the "opposition" team.

-In Canada, debating tournaments may involve a mix of parliamentary and cross-examination-style debate, or be entirely one style or the other.
-Competitive debating takes place in English, French, or bilingual style – in which approximately 50% of content must be in each language.

-Parliamentary Open-Debating [OPD] (German)

-The offene parlamentarische Debatte (Open Parliamentary Debate, OPD) is a German competitive debating format.
-It was developed by the debate club Streitkultur Tübingen and was used for the first time in a tournament in 2001.
-It aims to combine the advantages of parliamentary debates and public audience debates: each of the two teams has three speakers, and in addition, the debate includes three independent "free speakers".
-Clubs using OPD exist in Germany, Austria, Switzerland, and Italy.

 Policy debating

-Policy debate is a fast-paced form of debate mostly commonly practiced in the U.S. Policy debate is composed of two teams of two which will advocate for and against a resolution (typically a proposed policy for the United States federal government or an international organization).
+Policy debate is a fast-paced form of debate mostly commonly practiced in the U.S. Policy debate is composed of two teams of two that will advocate for and against a resolution (typically a proposed policy for the United States federal government or an international organization).
 Affirmative teams generally present a proposal to implement a specific modified form of the resolution called a plan.
 The negative will either try to disprove or undermine this plan or display that the opportunity costs of their opponent's plan are so great that it should not be implemented.
 Policy Debate is sometimes also referred to as cross-examination debate (shortened to CX) because of the 3-minute questioning periods following each constructive speech.

 Public debating

 Public debate may mean simply debating by the public, or in public.
 The term is also used for a particular formal style of debate in a competitive or educational context.
 Two teams of two compete through six rounds of argument, giving persuasive speeches on a particular topic.